Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Methods

 \subsection{Comparison of management plans}

-We compare the various management plans, i.e., combinations of objectives and strategies, based on three criteria: the total yield achieved, the similarity of the mHCR to \CFP, and the presumed ease at which stakeholders agree on the mHCR or on variants taking externalises into account.
+We compared all possible management plans, i.e., combinations of objectives and strategies, based on the total yield they achieved and the resulting impacts on biodiversity and community size structure.
 The long-term yield resulting from applying a plan to a sample community was computed as the time-averaged yield over the duration of $8$ adaptive management cycles, after a $24$ cycle transition phase.
 Because $\text{MSY}_{\text{theo}}$ varied substantially among sample communities ($\text{CV}=0.40$), we quantified the yield from each plan as the average over all sample communities of the percentage of $\text{MSY}_{\text{theo}}$ attained.

-Similarity to current EU practice was quantified as the sum of two scores, assigned to a plan's objective and strategy, respectively.
-Because the EU's CFP is not clear as to whether \NP{} or \TY{} is its multispecies objective, we scored both strategies with 25 points. \NS{} was scored with 0 points.
-Among strategies, \PTC{} was scored with 50 points (because it is considered the EU's default strategy), \STC{} with 25 points (it is permitted by the CFP, see Discussion below, and recommended for short-lived stocks, see \citealt{ices14:_gener_ices}), and \SOC{} with 0 points. \CFP{}, by definition, obtained the maximal score of 100 points.
-We assigned 50 points to \BF{}, because it is implemented through fixed exploitation rates, but its chief objective, biodiversity conservation \citep{bundy05:_balan_scotian_shelf, zhou10:_ecosy}, is different from that of the CFP.

-Similarly, presumed ease of negotiation was quantified by a sum of scores of objectives and strategies.
-Based on the considerations discussed in Introduction, we assigned 50 points to \NP{}, 25 points to \NS{} and 0 points to the \TY{} objective.
-Scores of strategies were assigned based on how predictable outcomes are to stakeholders.
-Thus, we assigned 50 points to \STC{}, 25 points to \PTC{}, and 0 points to \SOC{}.
-To both \CFP{} and \BF{} we assigned 25 points for their similarity of \PTC{}, to \CFP{} an additional 25 points for the apparent simplicity of its objective.
-It goes without saying that this scoring system relies on our expert opinion and is open to constructive criticism.
+As secondary criteria for comparison, we computed the proportion of fish species conserved ($100\%-\text{proportion extirpated}$) and the mean logarithmic maturation body mass of species at the end of each MSE run.
+The latter addresses the specific concern that maximisation of yields might requires culling large piscivorous species to release pressure on smaller and more productive planktivores.
+As for yields, both indices were averaged over all sample communities.
+For comparison, we calculated these indices also for unfished communities after simulating them over a period corresponding to $32$ management cycles, because slow residual dynamics of stocks \citep{fung13:_why_slow_recover} can result in natural extirpations.

+In the policy context, other criteria will also play a role, for example the similarity of plans to those currently in place or, based on game theoretical considerations, the likelihood with which stakeholders will agree to plans or small modifications of them.
+Rather than attempting to score plans based on such criteria, key considerations are suggested in Discussion.